borisdev/research/tune_foundational_models/README.md

-# How can I scale experts by tuning LLM
+# How can you scale your niche human expertise by tuning a LLM?

 LLM denotes large language models.